hxwang/Machine-Learning/MLSS2014-CMU/Mu-Tutorial-of-ParameterServer/Lecture3.md

 		- the delay around 5, 8(for larger data) will be more appropriate
 	- number of blocks
 		- reduce the number of blocks  can reduce the synchronization cost

+- Comments
+	- if deep-learning, maybe would like to try mini-batch